 J. Smith, business owner, Leesburg VA

-TPI’s tax strategies for high income individuals are always tailored to your specific situation, needs, and financial goals, but one thing they all have in common: proper record-keeping.
+Our tax strategies for high-income individuals are always tailored to your specific situation, needs, and financial goals, but one thing they all have in common is proper record-keeping.

-Proper record-keeping is a must to ensure we have a full understanding of your tax situation and can locate all tax deductions available to you.
-This means you must track business expenses, deductible travel and entertainment expenses, tax-deductible charitable gifts you make, and tax-free gifts or inheritance you receive.
+Proper record-keeping is a must.
+It allows us to gain a full understanding of your tax situation and identify the tax deductions available to you.
+This means you must track business expenses, deductible travel and entertainment expenses, tax-deductible charitable giving, and tax-free gifts or inheritance you receive.
 The more diligent you are, the better we can help you.
 We can help you establish a record-keeping process.

 • Deferring income